 after the guest book form.
 Initially this

-label will be empty, but we’ll write an error message into it if the
+element will be empty, but we’ll write an error message into it if the

 paragraph gets too long.